Play format

 Types of play

-A "Round Robin" (RR) is a structured form of play organised by skill levels.
+A "Round Robin" (RR) is a structured form of play organized by skill levels.
 In the time allocated to each Round Robin session, you will play six games, each with a different partner and against a different pair of opponents.
 It is designed so that all players are playing against players of roughly equal ability, which makes play the most fun and is reasonably competitive for the majority of players.

 When you arrive, you will be assigned a player number.
 Your number remains yours throughout the session and dictates which court you play on, with whom you are playing as a partner and against which opponents you will play.